 Cold weather can bring on more than snow and wintery play days with your husky — it can actually alter your dog's nose.
 If your husky's nose becomes pale in the winter, she might have a condition known as snow nose.
 Snow nose doesn't require snow — and it doesn't even require particularly cold weather.
 A husky nose turning pink isn't a serious condition, but it might require some attention, particularly in the sun.

-When the cold season comes, wild animals, domesticated animals and humans experience some physical changes.
-Coats thicken, fur color changes, lips become chapped, dry skin causes discomfort, and some dogs' noses fade from black to pink.
-If your dog's nose becomes pale in the winter, she might have a condition known as snow nose.
-Snow nose doesn't require snow -- and it doesn't even require particularly cold weather.
+When the cold season comes, wild animals, domesticated animals, and humans experience some physical changes.
+Coats thicken, fur color changes, lips become chapped, dry skin causes discomfort, and some dogs' noses fade from black to black with a pink stripe through the middle.
+The alternation might look alarming, but don't worry.

 Snow nose occurs in the winter, with or without snow.
 It might be related to the hours of darkness being greater than daylight hours.
-Snow nose depigmentation does not usually affect the whole nose, but appears as a pink or light brown stripe down the center of the nose.
-The rest of the nose typically retains its typical coloration, be it black, brown or liver-colored.
-According to the American Kennel Club, it's unknown why this happens, but since it occurs in dogs living in warm climates, cold temperatures might not play a major role in causation.
-Genetics may be more likely.
+Snow nose depigmentation does not usually affect the whole nose, but appears as a pink or light brown stripe down the center of the nose or as a white or pink spot.